 Need help in determining if you’re subject to this reporting?
 Need help filling out the paperwork and submitting it?
 Let iSi take care of this report for you!
 Contact us today for more information and pricing.

 Transitioning into the Biden Administration

+A Look Into the New Administration’s Environmental Priorities

-New year, new president, and new push on policies.
+New year, new president, and a new push on policies.
 Trying to guess what will happen for the next four years into any new Administration is like trying to figure out when it will actually rain here in the Midwest.
-But, just like the help with a meteorologist, we can start to predict what we will see with the help of folks who understand and specialize in public policy.
+But, just like the assistance of a meteorologist, we can start to predict what we will see with the help of folks who understand and specialize in public policy.

-At the head of the Biden EPA is Micheal Regan.
-A 20-year experienced environmental regulator, he comes from being the former head of the North Carolina Department of Environmental Quality and returns to the White House from formerly being an air quality specialist in the Clinton EPA.
+At the head of the Biden EPA is Michael Regan.
+A 20-year experienced environmental regulator, he was the head of the North Carolina Department of Environmental Quality and returns to the White House from formerly being an air quality specialist in the Clinton EPA.

 Here are a few things to look for from the Biden/Regan team:

-Environmental Justice
+Environmental Justice (EJ)

 While there are still questions bouncing around about how the Administration will carry out EJ, facilities can get ahead of the game and be prepared for what is to come.
 One of the biggest items that will be coming out of EJ is communities having their voices heard in environmental regulation.
 Something companies can start doing to prepare for this is reaching out to the communities where their facilities are located at.
 We understand the data we collect and how we collect it, but does the public understand it?
 Now is the time to educate the community you share a fence line with.

 There are two major legislative proposals to keep an eye on.
-The Environmental Justice Mapping and Data Collection Act of 2021 will create a tool built upon the EPA’s EJScreen to identify demographic factors, environmental problems, socioeconomic circumstances, and public health concerns.
+The Environmental Justice Mapping and Data Collection Act of 2021 will create a tool built upon the EPA’s EJScreen to identify demographic factors, environmental problems, socioeconomic circumstances and public health concerns.
 This data collected will help build maps of communities that are affected the most.
 This will help the Administration to direct appropriate funds to those communities.

 Companies should be looking at the EPA’s EJScreen tool.
 It interprets and shows environmental indicators and demographic indicators.
 It is used for informing outreach and engagement practices, as well as permitting and compliance implementation, just to name a few.

-The Environmental Justice for All Act will establish EJ requirements, advisory bodies, and programs to address the environmental effects on human health for low-income communities.
+The Environmental Justice for All Act will establish EJ requirements, advisory bodies and programs to address the environmental effects on human health for low-income communities.
 It will also provide the establishment of the Interagency Working Group on Environmental Justice Compliance.

 More Inspectors on the Ground